micahgodbolt/micahcodes/src/content/posts/2016-02-21-response-to-frontend-design.md

 Therefore, I wholeheartedly join brad in embracing the ambiguity of our role.
 I revel in the fact that we, as Frontend Designers, are not just allowed, but encouraged to reach as far up and down the stack as we desire.

-It is in this spirit of reaching up and down the stack, and trying to find a banner under which to organize the many things I do within a project, that I decided to champion the [Frontend Architect](https://github.com/micahgodbolt/front-end-architecture) discipline.
+It was in the spirit of reaching up and down the stack, and trying to find a banner under which to organize the many things we do within a project, that I decided to champion the [Frontend Architect discipline](https://github.com/micahgodbolt/front-end-architecture).

 ### Raising a Banner for Frontend Architeture

 Frontend Architecture is a discipline that resonates firmly with this entire article, and is summed up in one of the article's key phrases:

 > [I]t’s crucial to treat frontend development as a core part of the design process.

 But I would argue that it is not just the design process that Frontend Architecture should permeate, but the entire project engagement.
-It is incredibly important to represent the needs and concerns of the Frontend from the writing of our proposals, to the staffing of the project, to the planning of the work, to the writing of every story.
+It is incredibly important to represent the needs and concerns of the frontend from the writing of our proposals, to the staffing of the project, to the planning of the work, to the writing of every story.

-When Frontend is treated like a first class citizen next to infrastructure, platform development, content strategy, and design, your project doesn't just launch successfully, it continues to be a success throughout its entire lifetime.
+When frontend is treated like a first class citizen next to infrastructure, platform development, content strategy, and design, your project doesn't just launch successfully, it continues to be a success throughout its entire lifetime.

 ## Conclusion

-Wether you consider yourself a Frontend Designer, a Frontend Developer, remember that you play a vital role in bridging the gap between visual design and development.
+So, whether you consider yourself a Frontend Designer, a Frontend Developer, or a Frontend Architect, remember that you play a vital role in bridging the gap between visual design and development.
 While we have been tasked with being the advocate for the end user, don't forget that we also champion the causes of the Designers and Developers as well.

 Our project succeeds when the visual design of the site inspires and delights, while at the same time the design system is able to scale effortlessly without placing a burden on development or infrastructure.

 ## Want to learn more about Frontend Architecture?

-Be sure to pick up my book from O'Reilly Press called ["Frontend Architecture for Design Systems"](http://bit.ly/feabook), if you want to learn about the four pillars of Frontend Architecture and hear story that lead me to championing this new discipline.
-It has been my passion for the past two years, and is always exciting to see that passion shared in others.
+If you want to learn about the four pillars of Frontend Architecture and hear the story that lead me to champion this new discipline, pick up my book from O'Reilly Press called ["Frontend Architecture for Design Systems"](http://bit.ly/feabook).
+It has been my passion for the past two years, and I'm always excited to see that passion shared in others.

 <a href="http://bit.ly/feabook"><img height="360" width="250" src="/assets/img/feacover.png" alt="Frontend Architecture for Design Systems"></a>